-Threesis is NUI Galway's research communications and engagement training programme and competition.
-Coordinated by NUI Galway's Research Office in conjunction with a University-wide committee and team of supporters, the programme usually runs toward the end of semester 1.
+University of Galway's Threesis is our research communications and engagement training programme and competition.
+Coordinated by the Research Office in conjunction with a University-wide committee and team of supporters, the programme usually runs toward the end of semester 1.
 Click on the link below to learn about this and many other publlic engagment projects led by colleagues, from Cell Explorerers, to Bright Club, to ReelLifeScience.

 Campus Engage is a platform for the promotion of civic engagement activities in Irish higher education.
 It is an initiative funded by the Irish government, through the Higher Education Authority (HEA).
 It supports the ongoing development of activities such as: service learning/community based learning, student volunteering, community-engaged research and knowledge exchange and sharing, in order to increase the number of courses, activities and levels of participation in these areas across Irish higher education.

-Campus Engage is hosted by the Irish University Association (IUA), supported by NUI Galway through the CKI and Dublin City University in partnership with all institutes of higher education in Ireland through Steering Committee Representation and Working Groups.
+Campus Engage is hosted by the Irish University Association (IUA), supported by University of Galway through the CKI and Dublin City University in partnership with all institutes of higher education in Ireland through Steering Committee Representation and Working Groups.

 Public Patient Involvement

-Funded by the Health Research Board, the PPI Ignite @ NUI Galway team works with researchers and the public and patients to ensure that the voice of the patient shapes and influences our health and social care research, enhancing the quality, relevance and impact of the research.
+Funded by the Health Research Board, the PPI Ignite @ University of Galway team works with researchers and the public and patients to ensure that the voice of the patient shapes and influences our health and social care research, enhancing the quality, relevance and impact of the research.
 There are many different ways in which the public, patients and patient/community organisations can partner with researchers, embedding PPI across research studies.
-Visit https://www.nuigalway.ie/ppi/ for more on case studies and supports.
+Visit https://www.universityofgalway.ie/ppi/.

 The Innovation Office is a great port of call for any queries on engaging with industry, whether that is a research collaboration or consultancy.
-Please contact the team via www.nuigalway.ie/innovation
+Visit the sharepoint site for more.